lejinglu/cse110-sp23-group29-8ball/admin/team.md

 ### Lejing Lu - [GitHub](https://github.com/lejinglu)
 Hi, I'm Lejing.
 I'm a third Year student major in Math-CS.
 I hope I can be a Software Developper in the future, and I wish to learn more about teamwork and collaboration to make project in this class.
 ### Anvi Mittal - [GitHub]()
+Hi, I'm Anvi Mittal and I'm a second year Mathematics/Computer Science major at Sixth college.
+I have experience coding in several programming languages and I enjoy bringing ideas to life through programming!